rocallahan/blog/_posts/2024-06-09-so-you-want-to-build-a-browser-engine.md

 Normal page JS runs on a single "main thread", which is very often the bottleneck for application execution.
 So don't block those threads for other work unless you absolutely have to because it can't run concurrently with page JS.
 Will you be running layout on those threads?
 Rendering?

-Since page JS often runs slowly, for responsiveness you want to avoid browser features blocking on those main threads as much as possible.
+Since page JS often blocks for significant time, for responsiveness you want to avoid browser features blocking on those main threads as much as possible.

 Because they're so critical, modern browser engines have sophisticated heuristics for scheduling the activities of these main threads.
 Yours probably will too.